thd-research/calf-rl-mobile-robot/README.md

 PPO has unstable performance.
 Although some runs successfully park near the target, the rest keep a certain distance away from the goal area.

-On the left side, `PPO_full` trajectories are raw trajectories from PPO derived mentioned behaviors.
+On the left side, `PPO_full` trajectories are raw PPO trajectories showing the above behavior.

-On the right side, supposing that all the robot stops when reaching the area around the target x=0, y=0 a radius of 0.12 meter, `PPO_simplified` depicts top 10 trajectories satisfying that parking condition.
+On the right side, supposing that the robot stops when reaching the area around the target x=0, y=0 with a radius of 0.12 meters. `PPO_simplified` depicts the top 10 trajectories satisfying that parking condition.

 <div align="center">
 <img src="media/report_PPO_full_trajectory.svg" width="402.9"/> <img src="media/report_PPO_simplified_trajectory.svg" width="416"/>